-NIEHS is charged with conducting and supporting research, training, health information dissemination, and other programs with respect to factors in the environment that affect human health, directly or indirectly.
-Additional information on NIEHS' Statutory Authority and Relevant Mandates is available in Appendix A.
+NIEHS is charged in its foundational statutory responsibility, per amendments to the Public Health Service Act in 1966, with the task of conducting and supporting research, training, health information dissemination, and other programs with respect to factors in the environment that affect human health, directly or indirectly.
+NIEHS research covers all organ systems, diseases, and conditions that could be caused or affected by environmental impacts, which are defined broadly.